mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SpeedometerSystem.md

 SPEEDOMETER SUBSYSTEM
 --------------------
 ### Functions of the Subsystem
-The speedometer subsystem must receive output from the current driving simulation and display the speed the user is going.
-A microcontroller will be used to pull the speed data from the MATLAB code and display it on a LCD screen.
+The speedometer subsystem must receive output from the driving simulation and display the speed the user is going.
+A microcontroller will be used to export the speed data from the simulator and display it on a screen inside the car.
 ### Specifications & Constraints
 - Data must exit the PC running the simulator
 -	Microcontroller must be able to read speed data from the simulator while it is running
+-	Shall be powered by the PC running the simulator
 -	Shall display the speed data in an appropriate manner inside the car
--	Shall be powered by the PC running the simulator

 ### Schematic
-##### 1. Assembly
+##### 1. Screen to Microcontroller Connection

 ![image](https://user-images.githubusercontent.com/117474540/205758564-ffde40c5-9775-4cfe-a78d-28c376bdf988.png)